 Philosophy

 I believe that children learn best when they take an active role in shaping their own education.
 Those activities that are intrinsically interesting and satisfying to a child are most likely those that best meet the child's needs.
 For this reason, I attempt to give children as many choices as possible.
-Children at Zimtor are free to choose their own activities for much of the day, and are encouraged but not required to participate in group activities.
+Infants eat and sleep on demand.
+Toddlers spend most of the day in free play.
+Preschoolers choose their own activities for much of the day, and are encouraged but not required to participate in group activities.
 The only cases in which I would generally limit children's choices are those where health and safety are involved or where the rights of others are likely to be violated.

 Curriculum

 For choices to be meaningful, children must have a wealth of activities to choose from.
-Each day at Zimtor, activities are offered in language arts, mathematics, science, music, fine arts, dramatic expression, and movement.
-In addition, many multi-disciplinary activities are offered.
-For example, children often have the opportunity to cook using a pictorial recipe, an activity that involves aspects of language arts, mathematics, and science.
+Each day at Zimtor, activities are offered in a wide range of areas as appropriate to the age of the children.
+Infants are read to, exposed to a variety of sensory materials, sung to, and even danced with.
+Toddlers are also read to, provided with a range of manipulative materials, offered art activities like finger painting and vegetable printing, and can take part in singing and movement activities.
+Preschoolers are offered more formal activities in language arts, mathematics, science, music, fine arts, dramatic expression, and movement.
+In addition, preschoolers are offered many multi-disciplinary activities.
+For example, preschoolers often have the opportunity to cook using a pictorial recipe, an activity that involves aspects of language arts, mathematics, and science.

 Discovery and Creativity

 I place great emphasis on discovery and creativity.
-Many of my classroom activities attempt to pose questions for children to answer through experimentation.
+Many of my classroom activities attempt to pose questions for children to answer or problems for children to solve through experimentation.
 Other activities simply provide materials for children to explore freely.
 In general, children in my classes may use materials in any way that is constructive and safe.

 Cooperation